 As any fund manager will testify, most investments carry risks, and that includes property.
 But a property with limited debt carries almost no risk of loss.
-Compared to a trading activity or a loan, a property is a small piece of ‘planet earth’ that cannot be taken away.
+Compared to a trading activity or a loan, a debt-free property is a small piece of ‘planet earth’ that cannot be taken away.
 Buildings may be destroyed, but if insured, will be replaced.
-Values do decline in recessionary periods, as we saw after 2008, but history has demonstrated that property prices soon rise again to surpass previous peaks.
+Values do decline in recessionary periods, as we saw after 2008, but history has demonstrated that property prices rise again, as we've seen since 2013.
 This has been the case in every recession throughout history and we are currently witnessing a return of institutional interest in commercial property, and a hardening of values once again.
 Location too affects risk.
 If you can choose an area where the property prices have historically grown or remained relatively stable, then risk is further reduced.

 American Life − a property based Regional Center

 Here are some reasons why American Life is the most popular EB-5 Regional Center manager −